wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### MathML output

-Several word processors and similar programs either recognize [MathML](https://www.w3.org/Math/) input and automatically insert it as an editable 2D equation - or (like LibreOffice 5.1) have an equation editor that offers an “import MathML from clipboard” feature.
+Several word processors and similar programs either recognize [MathML](https://www.w3.org/Math/) input and automatically insert it as an editable 2D equation - or (like LibreOffice) have an equation editor that offers an “import MathML from clipboard” feature.
 Others support RTF maths. _WxMaxima_, therefore, offers several entries in the right-click menu.

 ### Markdown support